-PRINCIPLE 4 - SAFEGUARD INTEGRITY IN CORPORATE REPORTING
+PRINCIPLE 4 - SAFEGUARD THE INTEGRITY OF CORPORATE REPORTS

-Recommendation 4.1: The board should establish an audit committee which:

-- has at least three members, all of whom are non-executive directors; - consists of a majority of independent directors; and - is chaired by an independent director, who is not chair of the board.

-- · the charter of the committee; - the relevant qualifications and experience of the members of the committee; and - in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings.
+- (a) have an audit committee which: - (1) has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and - (2) is chaired by an independent director, who is not the chair of the board, and disclose: - (3) the charter of the committee; - (4) the relevant qualifications and experience of the members of the committee; and - (5) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have an audit committee, disclose that fact and the processes it employs that independently verify and safeguard the integrity of its corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner.

-The Audit Committee members are Michele Muscillo (Chairman) and Alastair Morrison.
+The Audit Committee members are Mr Michele Muscillo (Chairman) and Mr Alastair Morrison.
 The Committee does not comply with Recommendation 4.1 as it only has two members and not three.
+Mr Colin Moorhead has been appointed to the Audit Committee effective 26 August 2021 which will ensure that the Committee will comply during the financial year end 30 June 2022.
 The Board is of the view that the current size of the Audit Committee is appropriate given the size and structure of the Board.

 Both members of the Audit Committee are financially literate and have an appropriate understanding of the mining industry.
-All other details of the members' qualifications and the number of meetings held and attended can be found in the Directors' Report section of the 30 June 2020 Annual Financial Report.
+All other details of the members' qualifications and the number of meetings held and attended can be found in the Directors' Report section of the 30 June 2021 Annual Financial Report.

-The Board has adopted a formal Audit Committee Charter.
-The Charter sets out the roles and responsibilities of the Audit Committee and contains information on the procedures for the selection, appointment and rotation of the external and internal auditors.
-The Audit Committee Charter is available from the Corporate Governance section of the Company's website.
+The Board has adopted a formal Audit Committee Charter which is available from the Corporate Governance section of the Company's website.

-Recommendation 4.2: The Board should, before it approves the company's financial statements for a financial period, receive from the chief executive officer and the chief financial officer a declaration that, in their opinion, the financial records of the company have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the company and the opinion is founded on a sound system of risk management and internal control that is operating effectively.
+Recommendation 4.2: The board of a listed entity should, before it approves the entity's financial statements for a financial period, receive from its chief executive officer and the chief financial officer a declaration that, in their opinion, the financial records of the entity have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the entity and that the opinion is founded on a sound system of risk management and internal control which is operating effectively.